The Marked · Chapter 9

 The principality was a shape.
 Not a body — shape in the way that a mountain is a shape.
 A presence so large that it did not have edges, only gradients.
 The pressure intensified as you moved toward the center, the way gravity intensifies as you approach a mass, and the center was somewhere above the financial district, and the center was the point from which everything radiated: the atmospheric pressure, the emotional amplification, the century of accumulated influence that had turned the downtown core into a feeding ground that operated at industrial scale.

 The principality was not looking at Ren.
-The principality was not capable of looking at anything in the way a person looks — it did not have eyes, did not have a face, did not have the specific anatomical architecture that the word looking implies.
+The principality was not capable of looking at anything in the way a person looks — it did not have eyes, did not have a face, did not have the anatomy that word implies.
 But it had attention.
 And the attention was the thing that Ren felt on his skin and in his bones and in the Mark on his arm, which was burning now, burning at a level that was not pain but was adjacent to pain — the level of heat that makes you aware of the flesh's limits.

 The attention shifted.